mollynemerever/module-one-final-project-brewery-list-organizer/README.md

 note: if you wish to run the program another time, no need to run the first three commands. simply typing `ruby bin/run.rb` will start the program.

 ## API
-This application utilizes the free API from Open Brewery DB.
+This application accesses the free API from Open Brewery DB.
 Thank you for allowing us to utilize your resources! https://www.openbrewerydb.org/

 ## Video Demonstration